mjf1406/worksheet-generators/README.md

     - [ ] alert teacher every x minutes if a student hasn't completed an assignment
     - [ ] easily export URLs for each student
   - Student Page
+    - fixed: resources links are now properly formatted as a list of links
+    - fixed: the topic name is correctly displayed instead of its ID
     - [x] upcoming assignments that are due within 1 week
     - [ ] list of topics in the class
       - clicking on one takes to currentUrl/assignments